Optimizing post-Newtonian parameters and fixing the BMS frame for numerical-relativity waveform hybridizations: Sources of error

 In Figure~\ref{fig:SourceErrorPrecessing}, we present the hybridization errors within the matching window for various precessing systems.
 The horizontal axis for the upper panel is the spin-precession parameter $\chi_p$.
 Notably, these blue dots reveal a correlation between the hybridization error and the spin precession for each system.

 To discern whether the error is caused by the numerical error of NR spin-precession or the absence of spin-precession terms in PN, it is important to recognize that the spin terms entering the PN expansion are the spin angular momentum $\bm{S}_i=\bm{\chi}_im_i^2$, rather than $\chi_p$.
 To investigate this, in the lower panel we plot the hybridization error for the same systems against $S_{\perp}/M^2=(S_{1\perp}+S_{2\perp})/M^2$ using two different NR simulations that are identical except for the resolution parameter ``Lev'' that determines the error tolerance of the simulation.
 Larger ``Lev'' means a smaller error tolerance, which translates into a more accurate (but more computationally expensive) NR simulation.
-By comparing the green dots and red crosses, it is evident that the NR numerical error is not the limiting error source.
-The slope of the green dots is $3.8$, implying that the slope of the absolute difference between PN and NR waveforms should be $1.9$.
+The same Lev for all simulations used in this paper corresponds to the same tolerance for the adaptive-mesh-refinement algorithm.
+See the last paragraph of Sec.
+2.1 in Ref.~\cite{Boyle:2019kee} for details.
+By comparing the results for Lev4 and Lev3 (green dots and red crosses), it is evident that the NR numerical error is not the limiting error source.
+The slope of the Lev4 $L^2$ norm error (green dots) is $3.8$, implying that the slope of the absolute difference between PN and NR waveforms should be $1.9$, since the residual is around the square root of $\mathcal{E}$.
 Note that the contribution of the missing PN precession-dependent spin-spin terms to the waveform is expected to be proportional to $(S_{\perp}/M^2)^2$, so our result is consistent with those missing terms being the dominant source of error.

+To verify consistency, we included results that only use the leading order spin-spin and spin-orbit terms in both the strain and $\Psi_M$ for Lev4 (purple triangular markers).
+It is important to recognize that this comparison is not fully consistent, as the Lev4 scenario represented by green dots also includes the spin-spin and spin-orbit PN terms at only the leading order in $\Psi_M$, but has up to the next-to-next leading order in the strain.
+Nevertheless, there are still differences when using different terms in the strain at higher values of $S_{\perp}/M^2$.
+The slope for markers including only the leading order spin terms is $3.6\pm0.6$, suggesting that higher order PN spin terms might influence the hybridization error.